|Matlab files||Exercise 2|

 Note: The command hold, without the ``on'' or ``off'', is a ``toggle.''
 Each time it is used, it switches from ``on'' to ``off'' or from ``off'' to ``on.''
 Using it that way is easier but you have to remember which state you are in.

-In the following exercise you are going to modify the calculation so that it continues to add terms so long as the difference between the partial sum and the function is larger than, say, 0.1.
+In the following exercise you are going to modify the calculation so that it continues to add terms so long as the largest component of the next term remains larger in absolute value than, say, 0.05.
+Since the series is of alternating sign, this quantity is a legitimate estimate of the difference between the partial sum and the limit.
 The while statement is designed for this case.
 It would be used in the following way, replacing the for statement.

 k = k + 1;